Disable Local Accounts in Windows via GPO

 2. Find the Accounts: Administrator account status parameter and change its value to Define this policy setting -> Disabled; Disable Administrator account in WIndows via Group Policy

-3. After updating the GPO on the target computer, the built-in administrator account will be disabled.
+3. Once the GPO has been updated on the target computer, the default administrator account will be disabled.

-You can disable the built-in administrator using Group Policy Preferences:
+You also can disable the built-in administrator account on a Windows computer using the Group Policy Preferences:

 1. Go to the section Computer Configuration -> Preferences -> Control Panel Settings -> Local Users and Groups;